Rohos Logon Key 2-FA software secures your Terminal Server and allows logging in into Remote Desktop by using a password + hardware USB token.

 - For ‘rohos’ user group in Active Directory

 Each user from ‘rohos’ group will be forced to use USB Key authentication.
-Rohos will check user for a ‘rohos’ group membership and will allow to login by password if user does not belong to a ‘rohos’ group.
+Rohos will check the user for a ‘rohos’ group membership and will allow logging in by password if the user does not belong to a ‘rohos’ group.

 Please note: ‘rohos’ user group should be created by AD Administrator.

 Local users can log in with and without USB key.
 Remote login will be possible only with USB key.